Wu Lefty 7-String Archtop

 (more photos below)

-This 7 string hollow solid wood archtop is handmade by Mr Wu, who started making archtops for Eastman, following Benedetto’s method.
-He later opened his own shop, and makes custom hand-carved archtops to order (yolandateam.com).
+This 7 string hollow solid wood archtop is handmade by Mr Wu, who started making archtops for Eastman, following Benedetto’s method (as opposed to Gibson).
+He later opened his own shop, and makes custom hand-carved archtops to order. (yolandateam.com).

 Color: I wanted a light, almost honey burst color scheme (D’Aquisto).
 I sent them a picture from their own website of a color scheme I liked, since it is something I know they could do.
 It has a subtle red tone that pops in natural daylight, but is muted indoors.